Home | Bibliography | Site Search | Site Map

 To draw is to imagine

 Picture an elephant with no legs, no tail, no trunk, no ears, no head, no body.
 It is impossible to make such a drawing because there would be no difference between such a drawing and a blank page (A blank page cannot be drawn; that is not what we mean by the word 'draw').
 There is no difference between the elephant being there and not being there -- and therefore the elephant is not there.
-(That is grammar, not metaphysics.)
+(That statement is grammar or a rule of the game, not metaphysics.)

 Logical Possibility and Self-mystification

-If someone asks for the location of the mind, this shows that person has not yet mastered the use in the language of the word 'mind', because he naively follows a false grammatical analogy to place the word 'mind' in the grammatical category "name of object".
+If someone asks for the location of the mind, this shows that person has not yet mastered the use in the language of the word 'mind', because they naively follow a false grammatical analogy to place the word 'mind' in the grammatical category "name of object".
 But we don't explain the meaning of the word 'mind' the way we do names of objects (PI § 43).
-To see that is to begin to understand the logical grammar of our language, by not being poor in grammatical categories.
+To see that is to begin to understand the logic or grammar of our language and not be poor in grammatical categories.
 [Note 4]

 Note 1: Quoted in DW p.
 7-8.